 This will include measuring your progress towards your goals, considering any unmet needs you have, reviewing your current supports and deciding if they are still necessary for you, and considering any new goals that you would like to work towards over the next 12 months.

-To ensure that you are able to continue receiving therapeutic supports (such as psychology, speech pathology, or occupational therapy), it will be important for you to get reports from your therapists and bring these to your plan review meeting.
+To ensure that you are able to continue receiving therapeutic supports (such as psychology, speech pathology, or occupational therapy), it will be important for you to get reports from your therapists and bring these to your plan reassessment meeting.

 If you are unhappy with an NDIA decision, or the supports included in your plan, you can request an internal review.